Otolaryngology (Ear, Nose and Throat - ENT)

 Ochsner Hospital for Children is home to a high-tech microscopy suite allowing for immediate and accurate diagnosis of ear disorders.
 Regardless of the size of the child’s ears, the ears can be completely cleaned and examined at the time of the initial visit.

 We are one of the few places in Louisiana that can diagnose hearing loss in children at any age.
-If your child fails an ALGO (a neonatal hearing test) in the nursery your child can be seen promptly, the ears will be completely cleaned and a repeat ALGO can be done the same day.
-Same-day appointments are often available.
+If your child fails an a neonatal hearing test in the nursery your child can be seen promptly, the ears will be completely cleaned and an unsedated auditory brain stem response testing (ABR) will be done.
+ABR (auditory brain stem response) testing is an extremely accurate method for determining hearing levels in children who have hearing loss.

 We have cutting-edge video endoscopy equipment that allows for accurate airway diagnoses on the initial visit without the use of anesthesia.
 We can perform an endoscopy while your child is still awake, right here in the clinic, instead of putting your child under general anesthesia.